alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2019/ablution/2019-09-01-deep-sleep.md

   (ablution) before the next Salah (Prayer)?
 tags:
 - alifta
+category: ablution
 title: Deep sleep probably invalidates Ablution
 translation: false
 ---

 ### Question :

-Some people may fall asleep while engaged in Dhikr (Remembrance of Allah) in the Masjid (mosque) using Misbahah (counting beads).Do they have to perform Wudu’ (ablution) before the next Salah (Prayer)?
+Some people may fall asleep while engaged in Dhikr (Remembrance of Allah) in the Masjid (mosque) using Misbahah (counting beads).
+Do they have to perform Wudu’ (ablution) before the next Salah (Prayer)?

 ### Answer: